Troyanovsky/AI-Professional-Prompts/README.md

 ### Feynman Student: A virtual student to help you deepen your understanding of concepts by applying the Feynman technique.
 <img width="720" alt="Feynman Student Screenshot" src="https://github.com/Troyanovsky/AI-Professional-Prompts/assets/16143851/82fb1c9e-f52f-41cb-b007-f7511d393063">

+### Nutritionist: A nutritionist to help you make a personalized nutrition plan based on your goal and preferences.